tuosuniversity/Vellum/Output/EN/5_The Model of Collapse/52_Superposition.md

 ## Article 3

-### SEO-Optimized Title: Your Mind, Re-Engineered: An Overview of the Quantum Mindfulness Framework
+### Your Mind, Re-Engineered: An Overview of the Quantum Mindfulness Framework

 Have you ever wondered if there's a deeper science to how your mind works, a hidden mechanism that governs your thoughts, emotions, and choices?
 The Quantum Mindfulness framework offers a groundbreaking new lens through which to understand and actively engage with your inner world.
 It's not just another self-help trend; it's a sophisticated model rooted in cognitive science, designed to unlock unprecedented levels of mental flexibility and personal agency.